braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/cohort_import/tinyclues.md

 ### Step 5: Retrieve your audience in Braze

 On the Braze platform, create a campaign or Canvas.
-On the target audience step, select the Tinyclues cohort segment you just built.
+For the target audience step, select the Tinyclues cohort segment you just built.

 ![Tinyclues][5]{: style="max-width:80%;"}

 ## Troubleshooting

 Are you having trouble finding the right cohort within the list?
-Verify the name in the Tinyclues UI by clicking on the campaign and checking the "Export File Name".
+Verify the name in the Tinyclues UI by clicking the campaign and checking **Export File Name**.

 ![Tinyclues][2]{: style="max-width:30%;"}